Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 The following is a comprehensive guide on how to accomplish that, on multiple Linux-based operating systems, using nginx and uWSGI Emperor.
 It doesn’t force you to use any specific web framework — Flask, Django, Pyramid, Bottle will all work.
 Written for Ubuntu, Debian, Fedora, CentOS and Arch Linux (should be helpful for other systems, too).
 Now with an Ansible Playbook.

-*Revision 5 (2017-04-29): Better module specification description, environment variable configuration info*
+*Revision 5a (2018-04-16): Better explain why we disable emperor-tyrant mode*

 ..
 TEASER_END